Western Scottish: History

+Stagecoach ownership

-Stagecoach Group took over in July 1994 for £6m, and the 'bus war' with Clyde Coast was soon ended.
-Trading as Stagecoach Western Scottish, the company adopted the corporate Stagecoach white with red, blue and orange stripes and began expanding.
-Arran Transport was purchased in October 1994, followed by the much larger A1 Service operation in January 1995 - adding some 80 vehicles and operations in North Ayrshire from a new depot in Ardrossan.
-Stagecoach responded fiercely to the competition in Western's operating area, and was banned by the Traffic Commissioner from operating on the Ayr to Dalmellington route due to predatory and uncompetitive action against competitor Carrick Coaches for a period of one year.
-For the period of this ban AA Buses, which would later be owned by Stagecoach, registered a new service for the one-year period, matching the service that Stagecoach Western was forced to withdraw.
+In July 1994, Western Scottish was purchased by Stagecoach Holdings for £6 million.
+Trading as Stagecoach Western Scottish, the company began expanding when Arran Transport was purchased in October 1994, followed by the much larger A1 Service operation in January 1995, adding some 80 vehicles and operations in North Ayrshire from a new depot in Ardrossan.
+Stagecoach responded fiercely to the competition in Western's operating area and was banned by the Traffic Commissioner from operating on the Ayr to Dalmellington route for a period of one year, due to predatory and uncompetitive action against competitor Carrick Coaches.
+For the period of this ban, AA Buses, the bus operations of coaching independent Dodd's of Troon, registered a new service for the one-year period, matching the service that Stagecoach Western was forced to withdraw.

 Stagecoach was also forced to withdraw from a co-operative service run from Ayr to Greenock with Clyde Coast, Clydeside and AA Buses.
 A new operator, Ashton Coaches, had successfully pioneered the 585 Coastliner service from Ayr to Greenock.
-As this partially competed (though not directly) with services provided by Clyde Coast, Clydeside, AA Buses and Stagecoach Western Scottish, these operators provided two vehicles each, branded 535 Coastlink and using a similar green and white livery, and operated to the same timetable as the competition.
+As this partially competed with services provided by Clyde Coast, Clydeside, AA Buses and Stagecoach Western Scottish, these operators provided two vehicles each, branded 535 Coastlink, and operated to the same timetable as the competition.

-1995 also saw the purchase of the bus operations of Clyde Coast, and in June 1997 the bus operations of Dodds of Troon and AA Buses of Ayr were purchased, together with the bus operations of Shuttle Buses, adding services around Kilwinning, Irvine and Troon to the Western operation.
+1995 also saw the purchase of the bus operations of Clyde Coast, and in May 1997, AA Buses was also purchased, together with the bus operations of Shuttle Buses, adding services around Kilwinning, Irvine and Troon to the Western operation.
 At that time, the head office was moved to Sandgate Bus Station in Ayr, and the company name changed to Western Buses Ltd in the process.